 Most commercial espresso machines come with either two or three group heads.
 While it may seem like having three can increase your productivity and your revenue, it doesn’t always work out that way.
 In small spaces, having three spots to pull shots from can create more chaos than anything else.

-You will almost never have more than two people working an espresso machine at a time.
+You will seldom have more than two people working an espresso machine at a time.
 If you do, the third person is almost always better off steaming milk rather than also pulling shots.

 Pro tip: milk steaming is usually the most work-intensive and time-consuming part of making milk-based espresso drinks.
 Try putting one of your baristas to work steaming and pouring milk while the other pulls shots.
 This can often speed up the workflow, which helps you serve more customers and sell more coffee.